MathematicGuy/RemoteObsidian/Artificial Intelligence/Lesson 2 - Probability Distributions.md

 ![[Pasted image 20241028172314.png]]

 **Bell Shaped Data**
-fit the orange curve to the data
+fit the orange curve to the data (có dấu trừ)
 ![[Pasted image 20241028172526.png]]
 move orange curve to the right. we see that the orange curve have mean = 1 and the Data have mean = 3.
 ![[Pasted image 20241028172601.png]]